 My daughter lives next door to the Castle and has been in it many many times and told be that it is in beautiful shape.
 One woman lives there by herself and had the Castle up for sale last Summer for two million dollars.
 The last time I checked the price had come down to eight hundred thousand dollars and as far as I know is still for sale.
 The total price Dr. Tiffany paid to have the Castle built in 1908 was thirty five thousand dollars.

 I am still researching family history to learn more about Tiffany Castle but can provide a little information based on what my grandfather told me.
 My grandfather was a nephew of Flavel Tiffany and he told me about staying with his uncle.
 The one feature I remember him telling me about was that there was a round about in the garage so that you didn't have to back the car in or out.
 Our family had a copy of the post card when I was young but it may have been lost.
 I also know that the castle was based on what Flavel saw on his trips to Europe and his desire to recreate what he saw.

 I saw this castle listed on your site and wanted to send an update.
 It's currently listed on oldhouses.com for $400,000.
 Quite a reduction from 2 million.

 Back to "Castles of the United States"

-First photo and information courtesy of Dale Castle.
+Second photo and information courtesy of Dale Castle.

-Second Photo courtesy of Mark Frazier.
+Third Photo courtesy of Mark Frazier.